DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/Questions.md

 conclusion: scan the parameters and not the reference values: ensure nothing is computed from the reference values: ensure anything that is dependant on the

 what to do about zeff and tau?
-### Simmo Sarka and Braga
-What Physics informed ML research have you got going on

 ### David Hatch
 Can each eiganmode be linked to a particular instability mode?
+ANS- yes but I con't know why...
-For initial value solver we can find the growthrate at certain values of t.
+,For initial value solver we can find the growthrate at certain values of t.
 Through various methods we can identify the instability mode causing the density fluctuation amplitude growth.

 ### David hatch:
-Your parameters file has minor r=1, is this at the seperatrix? why there, isn't the pedestal better captured by r=0.9.
+Your parameters file has minor r=1, is this at the seperatrix? why there, isn't the pedestal better captured by r=0.9. answered in slack I think.
-### David Hatch:  Linear is cheap why surrogate?
-When is linear gene too slow and the community would benifit from a surrogate model??
-Not sure what we are trying to achieve with a linear surrogate model as linear GENE is already cheap.

-ans Aaro: Linear Gene is still a kinetic model, for real time it is too slow.
-For large solution space scoping it is also too slow.
-We need answers instantly.

-ans Adam: to make it differentiable, linear gene is fast but it is not differentiable.
-It is nice to have a differentiable function to explore the parameter space and identify places where a non-linear gene run should be made.

-just focus on making a super fast linear GENE for now.

 ### David Hatch: Standard Quasi Linear Derivation
 Is there a good derivation for the quasi-linear heat transfer equation or is dimensional analysis all we got?

 ### Discussion Point: Qualikiz
 By trying to do the standard quasilinear and surrogate it are we not just doing a poorer version of Qualikiz.
 Maybe Qualikiz is only for core and doesn't go into the pedestool.

-### Discussion Point: GENE Pedestal Surrogate before experimental validation,
-Seems strange to do a GENE surrogate of the pedestal before people have verified that GENE matches experiment in the pedestal.

 ### Open, Answered in MJ course
 What physics problems are researches interested in using GENE / Linear GENE, for apart from heat transport?